gozver/musicnode/README.md

 Web Application Development Final Proyect (IES Trassierra).

 ### Description:
-Musicnode is a professional business drive network for musicians and music event management companies or free market contractors.
+Musicnode is a professional business drive network for musicians and music events management companies or free market contractors.

 ### To do:
 Add animated gifs to show the final proyect